jeffreysorgen/golf-club-sensors/implementation.md

 - Finally, because of the clarity of the section so far, that's the end of this page. (until BLE is fully written)
 #
 ## Conclusion:
-This page/section was about setting up the Accelerometer, physically and with the IDE, so that it performs as expected.
+This section was about setting up the Accelerometer, physically and with the IDE, so that it performs as expected.
 The goal was to basically create on/off states, accomplished here by using a threshold for the Ready and Resting states.

-Before moving forward to **BLE** section, it's important that the Sketch has been created 100% as planned, the code documented, and the resulting Serial Monitor screen shown as an example. (done)

-#### This phase is done when I can show the expected results:
+### This phase is done when I can show the expected results:
 - When the golf club is in its bag, then little energy is spent because `delay()` is being used until it senses that it's in the Ready state
 - While the golf club in the Ready position, all the readings are streaming through (acc readings for now)
 - Swinging the club around won't put it into that Resting state unless it registers that particular state of inertia below _-0.85_.
-While there may be a risk of hitting that threshold while the club is in play, some cursory testing shows that it's possible the risk is low.
-So it's possible that `(y<-0.85)` doesn't happen or it doesn't hit the delay for some reason.
+  - While there may be a risk of hitting that threshold while the club is in play, some cursory testing shows that it's possible the risk is low and `(y<-0.85)` doesn't happen or it doesn't hit the delay for some reason.
+- Before moving forward to **BLE** section, it's important that the Sketch has been created 100% as planned, the code documented, and the resulting Serial Monitor screen shown as an example. (done)

 # [NEXT STEPS -->](activity.md)
 ### Implementing BLE